grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Right.
 Hang back a minute, let me go look around in there first, make sure all my pornography is put away.
 When I give you the signal, come across."

-Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old bumpers.
+Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old fenders.
 He disappeared through the sail hatch of the _Gnat_.

 "Interesting character," said Hemi.